baristutakli/Research-and-Development/src/Docker/readme.md

 * -d: detached
 * -p: port
-* 3000:3000  host port and container port
+* 3000:3000 ~ host port:container port
-* "getting-started: name of the container
+* "getting-started": Name of the container

 #### How to get the Id of a container
 ```